imba/tree-sitter-imba/README.md

 # tree-sitter-imba

 ## Working on the grammar
     tldr; run `npm run only`, you should get a failing test.
-Fix it, that's the current focus.
+Fix it, that's the current focus (tags atm.).
 This grammar uses javascript grammar token names (except expression -> expression_statement.
 I forgot why).
 You can safely copy paste and adapt.

 ### Test driven development
 	This is the recommended way most of the time.